-Dr. Drancoli has been contracted as a consultant by law enforcement and intelligence agencies.
-She also evaluates active duty US military personnel stationed in Germany.
+Dr. Drancoli has been working as a law enforcement consultant and evaluates active duty US military personnel.
 She has been in private practice since 2013 where she delivers mental health services to expats around the globe, online or in person.
 Previous work settings include the California Emergency Outreach Bureau’s Psychiatric Mobile Response Team, the Compton Sheriff's Department and Sharper Future.
 Dr. Drancoli holds extensive experience in the assessment and treatment of sexual deviance, violence and extremism.
 She enjoys working with the media, contributing to current discussions around mental health via print and broadcasting agencies.
 Dr. Drancoli also sat on award show committees rating TV productions and advising on the accurate portrayal of mental health issues in the media.

 As a member of the American Psychological Association's Division 39 she adheres to the APA code of ethics.